huynhing/emotions-exec/compiling/README.md

 TROUBLESHOOTING
 ---------------

-- If you cannot compile, make sure OpenCV is in the root folder
+- If you cannot compile, make sure OpenCV is in the root folder.
 - If you cannot run the executable, make sure you have an SDK license in the appropriate folder (where the SDK is located).